Mithgol/node-fidonet-fidohtml/README.md

    * `'Hide'` — same as above, but the style codes themselves are not displayed.
    * `'No'` — style codes are ignored (treated as any other characters).

-The constructed object has the following method:
+The constructed object has the following methods:

+### setOptions(options)

+This method can be used to alter some (or all) of the options that were previously set in the constructor.
+It affects the subsequent `.fromText` calls.

 ### fromText(messageText)

-Generates (and returns) HTML code from the given Fidonet message's text.
+This method generates (and returns) HTML code from the given Fidonet message's text.

 That text (`messageText`) is expected to be given in a JavaScript string (a Unicode string, not a binary) and with LF line endings (`'\n'`, i.e. hexadecimal `0A`).

 This method merely performs the conversions prepared beforehand in the constructor.
-Therefore the conversions are controlled only by the options given to the constructor, and this method does not accept any additional options to alter those that were previously given.
+Therefore the conversions are controlled only by the options given to the constructor or to the `.setOptions` method.
+The `.fromText` method does not accept any additional options to alter those that were previously given.

 The following conversions are performed: